pedram-mohajer/V2LM/README.md

 - **Use DeepSpeed**: Make sure DeepSpeed is installed to take full advantage of memory optimization.
 - **Experiment with Learning Rates**: Adjust the learning_rate parameter in the scripts based on your dataset size.
 - **Use TensorBoard**: Track training metrics using TensorBoard for real-time monitoring and debugging.
 ---

-## 👥 Contributions
-We welcome contributions to improve these scripts or add new features.
-Feel free to submit a pull request or open an issue for discussion.

----

-## 📄 License
-This repository is licensed under the MIT License.
-See the LICENSE file for more details.

----

 By following this guide, you can efficiently fine-tune and infer using the LLaVA, MoE-LLaVA, and MobileVLM models, ensuring optimal performance and accuracy.